felix-lang/felix/doc/articles/unique.rst

 an effect in the form of a mutation, it can only be observed in the output of the function.
 It cannot be observed `on the side` because no one else knows about it.

+To say this another way, the caller cannot know if the string was modified, or a copy created and modified.
+What we gain is this: if the caller believes they have exclusive ownership, the caller can sign the transfer of ownership contract by making the type unique.
+In doing so they enable a significant optimisation whereby the need to copy the string to avoid a side effect is removed, a significant saving in both time and memory.

+The saving is actually considerably greater because the system is relieved of the cost of calculating whether the string is reachable from any live part of the program, a calculation which is normally done by the garbage collector.

 Appending two strings
 ~~~~~~~~~~~~~~~~~~~~~